Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: IHS-B positive case

 Our goal now is to translate the input instance $(\F,k)$ for \MinSAT{\isdpositive} into an equivalent instance of a graph separation problem, called \textsc{Clause Cut}, using the canonical definitions of all constraints \constraint of $\F$.

-A \textsc{Clause Cut} instance consists of: \begin{itemize} \item A directed (multi)graph $G$ with distinguished vertices $s,t\in V(G)$. \item A family (possibly a multiset) $\clauses$ of subsets of vertices of $V(G)$, called \emph{clauses}. \item A family $\bundles$ of pairwise disjoint subsets of $\clauses \cup E(G)$, called \emph{bundles}, such that each bundle $B$ contains at most one copy of each arc and each clause. \item An integer $k$, called the \emph{budget}. \end{itemize} For a \textsc{Clause Cut} instance $\inst = (G,s,t,\clauses,\bundles,k)$, its \emph{arity} is the maximum over: size of any clause and the number of vertices involved in any bundle (a vertex is involved in a bundle if it is an endpoint of an arc of the bundle or an element of a clause of the bundle).
+A \textsc{Clause Cut} instance consists of: \begin{itemize} \item A directed (multi)graph $G$ with distinguished vertices $s,t\in V(G)$. \item A family (possibly a multiset) $\clauses$ of subsets of vertices of $V(G)$, called \emph{clauses}. \item A family $\bundles$ of pairwise disjoint subsets of $\clauses \cup E(G)$, called \emph{bundles}, such that each bundle $B$ contains at most one copy of each arc and each clause. \item An integer $k$, called the \emph{budget}. \end{itemize} The main difference between \textsc{Clause Cut} and \gdpcfull{}, considered in the previous section, is that here we allow clauses of arity higher than two.
+On the other hands, we do not consider weights here.

+For a \textsc{Clause Cut} instance $\inst = (G,s,t,\clauses,\bundles,k)$, its \emph{arity} is the maximum over: size of any clause and the number of vertices involved in any bundle (a vertex is involved in a bundle if it is an endpoint of an arc of the bundle or an element of a clause of the bundle).
 An arc or a clause of $\inst$ is \emph{soft} if it is contained in a bundle and \emph{crisp} otherwise.
 A \emph{cut} in $\inst$ is an $st$-cut $Z$ in $G$ that contains only soft arcs.
 A clause $C\in\clauses$ is \emph{satisfied} by $Z$ if at least one element of $C$ is not reachable from $s$ in $G-Z$, and \emph{violated} otherwise.
 A cut $Z$ is a \emph{feasible solution} if every crisp clause is satisfied by $Z$.
 A bundle $B$ is \emph{satisfied} by a feasible solution $Z$ if no arc of $B$ is in $Z$ and no clause of $B$ is violated by $Z$, and \emph{violated} otherwise.
 The \emph{cost} of a feasible solution is the number of violated bundles.
 A \textsc{Clause Cut} instance $\inst$ asks for the existence of a feasible solution $Z$ of cost at most $k$.
 A \textsc{Clause Cut} instance $\inst$ is \emph{$2K_2$-free} if for every bundle $B$, the arcs of $B$ in $G-\{s,t\}$ form a $2K_2$-free graph, that is, for every two arcs $e,f$ of $B$, one of the following cases holds: (1)~$e$ and $f$ share an endpoint, (2)~$e$ or $f$ is incident with $s$ or $t$, (3)~$e$ or $f$ is a loop, or (4)~there is another arc of $B$ with one endpoint shared with $e$ and the other endpoint shared with $f$.